COVID Vaccine Alert: Immediate sign-ups at KC metro Sam's Clubs

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:11 a.m.
-Wednesday, our team of content producers have found immediate openings for multiple days this week at Sam's Club locations in Independence, Raymore and St. Joseph, MO.
+As of 5:15 a.m.
+Friday, our team of content producers have found immediate openings for multiple days next week at Sam's Club locations at:

 Click here to go to the registration page and search for the club.